 Nearly two decades ago, physicians delegated the business of health care to administrators and accounting experts to manage and run it.
 Unfortunately, their mission was in conflict with that of the health care system.
-Theirs was profit centric rather than patient centric.
-They believed that patient care interfered with generation of profit.
+Theirs was profit-centric rather than patient-centric.
+They believed that patient care interfered with the generation of profit.
 They began to see time spent with patients as a compromise of their mission.
 They began to value numbers over people.
 Health care’s mission became disjointed when two contrasting missions were being served.
 Profit became the dominating mission for health care as business managers established control over physicians and regulated and limited their time with patients for maximal revenue.

 What this would look like in the health care system is already visible at The Ommani Center for Integrative Medicine.
-Patient care as well as sound business principles are utilized to serve patients cost effectively.
+A patient care, as well as sound business principles, are utilized to serve patients cost-effectively.
 In addition, the most cost-effective diagnostics available in the community are recommended to patients.
-Small businesses in the community, such as organic grocers, complementary practitioners and businesses dedicated to health and sustainability that operate from a high standard-of-care, receive support and collaboration by practitioners through patient referrals.
-Education and empowerment are of foremost value and achieving optimal health at all levels is served.
+Small businesses in the community, such as organic grocers, complementary practitioners, and businesses dedicated to health and sustainability that operate from a high standard of care, receive support and collaboration by practitioners through patient referrals.
+Education and empowerment are of foremost value and achieving optimal health at all levels are served.
 All retail profits are used to subsidize business overhead to keep health care visits affordable for patients.

 Practitioners work collaboratively with patients to uncover the causes of illness and empower patient responsibility.
 The mission of health care is served and all profits are reinvested to support the staff and employees of the Center.
 The business is also dedicated to the health of the environment and recycles to reduce its carbon footprint.